iamfitsum/carepulse/README.md

 - **Patient Registration:** Users can create their profiles to access the platform.
 - **Appointment Booking:** Patients can schedule appointments with doctors, including multiple bookings.
+- **Doctor Management:** Admins can add, edit, and delete doctors to keep the platform up-to-date.
-- **Admin Tools:** Admins can view, manage, confirm, and cancel appointments efficiently.
+- **Appointment Management:** Admins can view, manage, confirm, and cancel appointments efficiently.
 - **SMS Notifications:** Patients receive SMS confirmations for their appointments.
 - **File Uploads:** Users can securely upload and store files using Appwrite storage.
 - **Error Monitoring:** Integrated with Sentry to track performance and identify errors.